NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 The library provides a call-back-based mechanism for detecting when the user presses the buttons.
 Function pointers (e.g, `btn1_cb`) hold functions that will be called when a button (e.g., button 1) is pressed or released.
 The callbacks you set need to run quickly (e.g., ideally, they should not print anything to the serial port).

 To see how it works open `Open->Examples->QuadClass Remote Control Library->knob_and_buttons.ino`.
-Run it, pen the serial monitor, push some buttons, and see what happens.
+Run it, open the serial monitor, push some buttons, and see what happens.

 There is also a simple 'is_pressed()' function that you can use to tell if a given button is currently pressed.
 You should pass the `*_PIN` constant for the button you want to test.
 The `*_PIN` macros are in `quad-remote.h`.